patrickhladun/ci-project-01/README.md

 [Back to Top](#table-of-contents)

 - Mindset Makeover's webinars offer Emily practical and actionable advice to improve her leadership skills and manage stress, aligning with her goal to balance her professional and personal life.
-- The newsletters provide ongoing support and insights, helping her navigate daily challenges with a positive mindset.
+- The newsletters provide ongoing support and insights, positively helping her navigate daily challenges.

 ### User Goals
 [Back to Top](#table-of-contents)

-1. **Personal Growth and Development**: Users come to the site seeking resources and advice for personal and professional growth.
+1. **Personal Growth and Development**: Users visit the site for personal and professional growth resources and advice.
 They are looking to improve their mindset and life strategies.
 2. **Implementing Practical Strategies**: Visitors are interested in finding actionable techniques that they can apply in their everyday lives.
 They value practical advice that leads to tangible changes.
-3. **Overcoming Personal Challenges**: Many users are dealing with specific personal issues such as stress management, work-life balance, or confidence building.
+3. **Overcoming Personal Challenges**: Many users deal with personal issues such as stress management, work-life balance, or confidence building.
 They are looking for support and strategies to overcome these challenges.
 4. **Staying Informed with Regular Updates**: Visitors may want to subscribe to newsletters or updates to stay informed about new content, events, or learning resources.

 ### User Stories
 [Back to Top](#table-of-contents)

-1. **As a busy professional**, I want to find quick, actionable strategies for stress management, so I can improve my work-life balance.
+1. **As a busy professional**, I want to find quick, actionable strategies for stress management so I can improve my work-life balance.
-2. **As a recent graduate**, I want to learn how to set and achieve my career goals, so I can navigate my path to success more effectively.
+2. **As a recent graduate**, I want to learn how to set and achieve my career goals so I can navigate my path to success more effectively.
-3. **As a team leader**, I want to learn techniques for positive leadership, so I can create a better work environment for my team.
+3. **As a team leader**, I want to learn techniques for positive leadership so I can create a better work environment for my team.
-4. **As someone struggling with self-confidence**, I want to find resources for boosting self-esteem, so I can feel more empowered in my personal and professional life.
+4. **As someone struggling with self-confidence**, I want to find resources for boosting self-esteem so I can feel more empowered in my personal and professional life.
-5. **As a regular webinar attendee**, I want to easily sign up for online events, so I can learn directly from experts like Alex Richards.
+5. **As a regular webinar attendee**, I want to sign up for online events easily so I can learn directly from experts like Alex Richards.
-6. **As a lifelong learner**, I want to subscribe to a newsletter that provides regular insights and tips on personal growth, so I can continuously improve myself.
+6. **As a lifelong learner**, I want to subscribe to a newsletter that provides regular insights and tips on personal growth so I can continuously improve myself.
-7. **As a newcomer to personal development**, I want to understand the basics of mindset change, so I can start making positive changes in my life.
+7. **As a newcomer to personal development**, I want to understand the basics of mindset change so I can start making positive changes in my life.
-8. **As a tech-savvy user**, I want a website that is easy to navigate on my phone or tablet, so I can access content on-the-go.
+8. **As a tech-savvy user**, I want a website that is easy to navigate on my phone or tablet so I can access content on the go.
-9. **As a person looking for professional advice**, I want to contact the Mindset Makeover team easily, so I can get answers to my specific questions.
+9. **As a person looking for professional advice**, I want to contact the Mindset Makeover team easily so I can get answers to my specific questions.

 ### Five Planes of UX
 [Back to Top](#table-of-contents)